Berengaria of Castile, Lady of Guadalajara: Life

 Berengaria was born in Seville at the end of 1253, and her first years were spent in that city, being cared for by a noble named Don Romero.
 In the Cortes of Toledo in 1254 she was recognized as heir presumptive due to the lack of male descent from King Alfonso X. In the fall of 1254, Queen Violante gave birth a second daughter, Beatrice, prompting Alfonso X to consider the possibility that his eldest daughter Berengaria might become queen regnant.
-For this reason, he began negotiations to marry her with Louis, eldest son and heir of King Louis IX of France.
+For this reason, he began negotiations to marry her with Louis of France, eldest son and heir of King Louis IX of France.

 On 5 May 1255 there was a plenary assembly in Palencia of the different estates, whose objective was to confirm Berengaria as heir presumptive.
-On 23 October 1255, however, her brother Ferdinand was born.
+On 23 October 1255, however, her brother Ferdinand de la Cerda was born.
 As a son, he displaced Berengaria in the line of succession and became the heir apparent.
-The betrothal between Berengaria and Louis of France wa signed by contract in Paris on 20 August 1255.
+The betrothal between Berengaria and Louis of France was signed by contract in Paris on 20 August 1255.
 However, the union never took place because the young Louis died on 11 January 1260.

 In the codicil of the will of Alfonso X, drawn up on 10 January 1284, three months before his death, the monarch confirmed to his eldest daughter Berengaria, who held the Lordship of Guadalajara, the possession of all the goods that he had previously granted her and that her brother, the future King Sancho IV had taken from her.
 Alfonso X also ordered in his codicil that if Berengaria did not recover her possessions, the income from Écija and Jerez de la Frontera be granted to her, or the amount of the rents of one of those two cities, located in the rents of Seville, providing at the same time that when the infanta died, the rents should be received by her brother, the infante John of Castile, Lord of Valencia de Campos, to whom Alfonso X had granted in his testament the Kingdom of Seville, or his heirs.

 Berengaria, who according to some sources rejected the marriage proposal of the Sultan of Egypt, because he was not a Christian, entered as a nun in the Abbey of Santa María la Real de Las Huelgas of Burgos, founded by King Alfonso VIII of Castile with the purpose of turning it into the necropolis of the Castilian royal family.

 Various sources indicate that Berengaria died in the city of Guadalajara in 1300, while others maintain that she died in the Monastery of San Clemente in Seville, where the infanta was supposedly transferred in 1303 by the will of her nephew, King Ferdinand IV of Castile.